-ACT results over the past two years in Tennessee indicate that close to half (48%) of the state's graduates have an interest in pursuing a STEM field, but only 21% meet the ACT STEM benchmark.
+ACT results over the past two years in Tennessee indicate that close to half (48%) of the state's graduates have an interest in pursuing a STEM field, but only 21% meet the ACT STEM benchmarks.
 While the number of students meeting the STEM benchmark has improved by a few percentage points since 2013, Tennessee continues to see gaps between interest and aptitude for STEM.
 Additionally, STEM interest has declined since 2013, with minority and female interest particularly low.
 One way to shrink this gap is to explicitly focus on how STEM content is applied in the classroom.
-Because computer science is an applied science, it encourages students to understand and engage in the "why" of science, technology, engineering, and math, so they can begin to see connections to careers.
+Because computer science is an applied science it encourages students to understand and engage in the "why" of science, technology, engineering and math, so they can begin to see connections to careers.
 This can serve as a needed inspiration as students learn science and math.

 In addition to the benefits for students, investing in computer science will directly benefit Tennessee's economy.
 Tennessee, like many other states, has seen a steady increase in the number of jobs in the computer science and technology fields.
-From 2013 to 2015, Tennessee's advanced industry jobs increased by an average of 4.6% annually, outpacing the national average, and the Nashville metropolitan region ranked No. 1 among the 100 largest metro areas in the U.S. for advanced industry job growth.
+From 2013 to 2015, Tennessee's advanced industry jobs increased by an average of 4.6 percent annually, outpacing the national average, and the Nashville metropolitan region ranked No. 1 among the 100 largest metro areas in the U.S. for advanced industry job growth.2 Specifically, IT employment throughout the state grew 13.7% from 2010-2015.